-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains gas supply installed.
+The gas meter is located in a hallway cupboard.
+Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains water supply.
-Sanitary fittings in the shower room comprise a white suite of w.c., wash hand basin and shower cabinet with mixer shower.
-There is a sink unit within the kitchen.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Water is connected to the mains supply.
+Visible pipework is made with copper and PVC materials.
+The bathroom is fitted with a white suite containing a WC, wash hand basin and bath with electric shower over.
+The ensuite shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with electric shower over.
+A stainless steel sink unit is fitted within the kitchen.
+Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is an 'I30' wall mounted gas fired central heating boiler located within a cupboard on the first floor bedroom.
-This serves water filled radiators throughout the property and also provides domestic hot water.
+There is a gas fired, wall mounted central heating boiler located within bedroom cupboard.
+This supplies a system of steel panel radiators throughout the property.
+The boiler also supplies the domestic hot water.
+The central heating system is controlled by a programmer, a room thermostat and thermostatic valves on radiators.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the main public sewerage system.
-Fire, smoke and burglar alarms Visually inspected.
+Drainage is connected to the main sewer.
+Fire, Smoke and Burglar Alarms Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-There are smoke alarms within the property.
-Smoke alarms are untested and I am unable to confirm if these are interlinked and comply with legislation.
-Purchasers should satisfy themselves in this regard.
+There are smoke detectors fitted within the property.

 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection The property was unoccupied, unfurnished although all floors were covered.
-Fitted floor coverings restricted my inspection of flooring surfaces.
+Any Additional Limits to Inspection

+For flats / maisonettes

+Only the subject flat and internal communal areas giving access to the flat were inspected.

+If the roof space or under-building/basement is communal, reasonable and safe access is not always possible.
+If no inspection was possible, this will be stated.
+If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.

+The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
-I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive properties.

-plants within the boundaries of the property or in neighbouring
+I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.

-Any additional limits to inspection

 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
-Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
+If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.